csiu/coursework-stat545/homework/hw05-hygiene.md

 - `dplyr` -- where have you been all my life? -- is a necessity in manipulating data (especially the `%>%` pipe operator)
 - `tidyr` is really, really convienent in reshaping data
 - `ggplot(...) + stat_summary(...) ...` to add something such as min/max on the fly
-- Must try the palettes `viridis` package, it is mouth watering
+- The `viridis` palettes are mouth watering
 - `cowplot` (despite the strange name) is for plotting multiple plots on a page